Azinkarimzad/Imaging_the_unseen/episodes/Intro and Theory Refresher.md

-In this episode, we'll introduce how to read and visualize a GPR trace from SEG-Y data using Python and the `obspy` library.
+In this episode we will read and visualize a GPR trace from SEG-Y data using Python and the ObsPy library.
+The aim is rapid inspection for quality control and for building intuition on trace and section appearance prior to any processing.

-To visualize Ground Penetrating Radar (GPR) data, we can use the `obspy` library, which supports the SEG-Y format.

-Below is a simple example of how to load and display a single GPR trace:
+Example data context

+Assume LINE01.sgy is a single profile recorded with an air-coupled or ground-coupled system.
+The file may contain variable-length traces.
+The sampling interval, number of samples, and textual or binary headers carry acquisition metadata.

+## Example 1 — Plot a single trace for a quick look

 ```python
 from obspy.io.segy.segy import _read_segy